isaziconsulting/XRayFrontSideDetection/index.md

 ----------

-## Agni: A simple front vs side classification model
+## Agni: A simple front vs side xray classification model

-![alt text](https://upload.wikimedia.org/wikipedia/commons/f/fe/Agni_god_of_fire.jpg "Agni: the Hindu god of fire")
+![alt text](https://upload.wikimedia.org/wikipedia/commons/f/fe/Agni_god_of_fire.jpg "Agni: the Hindu god of fire") *The Hindu god Agni*

 Deep learning has been used extensively to automatically process and classify medical scans.
 As contribution to this field we open-source a simple yet accurate model that automatically determines if a given xray faces forwards (frontal) vs sideways (lateral).

-![alt text](assets/frontandside.jpg "lateral and frontal xrays")
+![alt text](assets/frontandside.jpg "lateral and frontal xrays") *Sample xrays from the Mongomery dataset*

 # How it works